Analysis | What the Trump and Biden town halls taught us about their upcoming debates

 Biden is 77 and would be the oldest president inaugurated.
 Trump, at 74, has tried to make Biden’s age and mental acuity an election issue.

 In his CNN town hall, Biden sometimes searched for words, or went on too long telling stories about his time in the Senate, or even stumbled in what he wanted to say.
-But Biden also touched on how two types of vaccines work in the body, and talked about his philosophy on supply chain economics with China, or went on about the global world order and what he’d do differently from Trump.
+But Biden also touched on how two types of vaccines work in the body, and talked about his philosophy on supply-chain economics with China, or went on about the global world order and what he would do differently from Trump.

 Biden has also talked movingly during this campaign about overcoming a stutter that sometimes still manifests in his public speaking.
 Given that context, if the president wants to attack Biden’s stumbles in real time in the debates, it risks seeming callous.
-And they were small compared to the president’s struggles to answer basic questions about his own record.
+And they were small, compared with the president’s struggles to answer basic questions about his own record.

 3. Trump regularly dodges the crux of issues

 At his town hall, Trump repeatedly fell back on blaming China for the virus, and he did not directly answer questions about what more he could have done to stop its inevitable spread in the United States.
-“We also have a very big country — we’re talking a lot bigger than most countries,” he said at one point to justify higher deaths per capita in the United States than other industrialized nations.
+“We also have a very big country — we’re talking a lot bigger than most countries,” he said at one point to justify higher deaths per capita in the United States than in other industrialized nations.

-He was pressed over and over to just acknowledge that the United States struggles with racism institutions that hold back people of color.
+He was pressed over and over to acknowledge that the United States struggles with institutional racism that holds back people of color.
 He wouldn’t.
 One telling exchange:

 Voter: …. you have yet to address and acknowledge that there's been a race problem in America.Trump: Well, I hope there’s not a race problem.
 I can tell you, there’s none with me, because I have great respect for all races, for everybody.
 This country is great because of it.